 It's important to point out that in all these examples I'm talking about language presence in a real sense.
 These aren't sites which only analyse or talk about languages, from the point of view of linguistics or some other academic subject.
 They're sites which allow us to see languages as they are.
-In many cases, the total Web presence, in terms of number of pages, is quite small.
+In many cases, the total Web presence, in terms of number of pages, is as I've said quite small.
 The crucial point is that the languages are out there, even if they're represented by only a sprinkling of sites.

-The Internet is the ideal medium for minority languages.
-If you are a speaker or supporter of an endangered language an aboriginal language, say, or one of the Celtic languages - you're keen to give the language some publicity, to draw its plight to the attention of the world.
-Previously, this was very difficult to do.
-It was hard to attract a newspaper article on the subject, and the cost of a newspaper advertisement was prohibitive.
-It was virtually impossible to get a radio or television programme devoted to it.
-But now, with Web pages and e-mail waiting to be used, you can get your message out in next to no time, in your own language - with a translation as well, if you want - and in front of a global audience whose potential size makes traditional media audiences look minuscule by comparison.
-Chat rooms, moreover, are a boon to speakers living in isolation from each other, as now there can be a virtual speech community to which they can belong.
+It's the ideal medium for minority languages, after all.
+Imagine, if you were one of the speakers or supporters of an endangered language - an aboriginal language, say, or a language like my own Welsh, or one of the other Celtic languages - well, you're keen to give the language some publicity, to draw its plight to the attention of the world.
+Previously, you'd have had a terrible time.
+Think of the difficulty of attracting a newspaper article on the subject, or the cost of a newspaper advertisement.
+It would be virtually impossible to get a radio or television programme devoted to it.
+But now, with Web pages waiting to be used, and e-mail there at the cost of a phone call, you can get your message out in next to no time, in your own language - with a translation as well, if you want - and in front of a global audience whose potential size makes traditional media audiences look minuscule by comparison.